KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_3_changing_colors_with_jquery.md

 3. Save your _my-scripts.js_ file.

 4. In Google Chrome, refresh your page, show the menu and select a drink.
+The background of the selected drink should now turn green!

-You get a gold star!
+**Way to go rockstar!**